 Honorable Mention: Clint Bowyer (a valiant drive back up to 15th after getting caught in Kurt and Jimmie’s squabble), NFL training camp (when that’s beating national NASCAR news each week, you know the sport is struggling), Sonoma losing a Sprint Cup date (hearing that from too many people to simply ignore it), Pennsylvania (much better than the 100-degree days we had last week)

 Matt Kenseth: While the rest of Roush Fenway has left the station, Kenseth stays stuck in neutral as the other drivers on the back half of the Chase bubble reel him in.
-Isn’t it hard to believe this guy was second in points, just one behind Kevin Harvick at Bristol in March?
+Isn’t it hard to believe this guy was second in points, just one behind Harvick at Bristol in March?
 The crew chief swaps may have something to do with it, but somewhere in the midst of Kenseth calling the shots he seems to have lost some internal confidence in himself.
-Now nearly three months removed from the No. 17’s last top-5 finish, you still have to sit and wonder whether a Martinsville victory – taken away by Jeff Gordon’s bump-and-done – could have been the breaking point for a season quickly going sour.
-At this point, after falling to ninth if he falls outside the Chase, ala a repeat of 2009 at Richmond, I won’t be surprised.
+Now nearly three months removed from the No. 17’s last top-five finish, you still have to sit and wonder whether a Martinsville victory – taken away by Jeff Gordon’s bump-and-done – could have been the breaking point for a season quickly going sour.
+At this point, after falling to ninth if he falls outside the Chase, a la a repeat of 2009 at Richmond, I won’t be surprised.

-Honorable Mention: Elliott Sadler (cool to win the Truck Race, even cooler he walked away from that crash… but when the smoke clears, his Cup career is still clearly on life support), Reed Sorenson (not exactly lighting his Red Bull ride on fire, either), Joey Logano (looked like he wanted to give up the firesuit in his family this Sunday), New York Mets (this happens to us every year)
+Honorable Mention: Elliott Sadler (cool to win the Truck race, even cooler he walked away from that crash… but when the smoke clears, his Cup career is still clearly on life support), Reed Sorenson (not exactly lighting his Red Bull ride on fire, either), Joey Logano (looked like he wanted to give up the firesuit in his family this Sunday), New York Mets (this happens to us every year)

-*Dale Earnhardt, Jr.:* After a handful of lucky finishes kept him in playoff contention, NASCAR’s Most Popular driver is becoming the sport’s version of Anna Kournikova.
-Scoring three straight finishes outside the top 20, he’s dropping like a rock while struggling with equipment that’s putting Jimmie Johnson and Jeff Gordon in position to lead laps and win races every week.
-Conspiracy theorists will tell you it’s not the same cars, but then why is shopmate Mark Martin suddenly clicking off top-11 finishes like clockwork?
+Dale Earnhardt Jr.: After a handful of lucky finishes kept him in playoff contention, NASCAR’s Most Popular driver is becoming the sport’s version of Anna Kournikova.
+Scoring three straight finishes outside the top 20, he’s dropping like a rock while struggling with equipment that’s putting Johnson and Gordon in position to lead laps and win races every week.
+Conspiracy theorists will tell you it’s not the same cars, but then why is shop-mate Martin suddenly clicking off top-11 finishes like clockwork?
 Now 129 points outside the top 12, perhaps a Chase berth was a bit ambitious one year after the worst season of Junior’s career.
 But it’s also an automatic expectation in Hendrick equipment, leading to a long three-month stretch of questions and another offseason full of restructuring unless the No. 88 team pulls off the miracle of miracles starting this Sunday.

 Travis Kvapil: Front Row Motorsports’ season was borderline competitive at best before the infamous “bleeder” incident at Pocono crippled Kvapil.
-After a 22nd-place finish in that race, an illegal pressure-building valve in the tires sent suspensions, fines, and most importantly a 150-point penalty his way, knocking one of the Front Row teams outside the top 35 and making simply qualifying every Friday the top priority.
+After a 22nd-place finish in that race, an illegal pressure-building valve in the tires sent suspensions, fines and most importantly a 150-point penalty his way, knocking one of the Front Row teams outside the Top 35 and making simply qualifying every Friday the top priority.
 It’s shown on the final results sheet ever since, with no top-20 finishes for FRM’s most experienced driver while often becoming the slowest of the non start-and-parkers each week.
-Tough to get sponsorship when you’re running two, three, or four laps down, and with owner Bob Jenkins funding these teams out of pocket, you have to wonder how much internal frustration is building up.
+Tough to get sponsorship when you’re running two, three or four laps down, and with owner Bob Jenkins funding these teams out of pocket, you have to wonder how much internal frustration is building up.

-*Marcos Ambrose:* Ambrose forced himself into free agency last week, poo poo-ing a contract that ran through 2011 in favor of gambling on landing in a better situation elsewhere.
+Marcos Ambrose: Ambrose forced himself into free agency last week, poo poo-ing a contract that ran through 2011 in favor of gambling on landing in a better situation elsewhere.
 But at this point, with a shortage of cash and career opportunities, you’d wonder if the best place for the Tasmanian native is back Down Under.
 If you hear some sizzling over on the grill, that’s not shrimp on the barbie but the sophomore’s season going up in flames.
-Now a “lame duck” driver in the No. 47, his eighth DNF on Sunday – yet another TRD engine self-destruction – is part of a post-Sonoma swoon that’s seen him run five consecutive times outside the top 10.
+Now a “lame-duck” driver in the No. 47, his eighth DNF on Sunday – yet another TRD engine self-destruction – is part of a post-Sonoma swoon that’s seen him run five consecutive times outside the top 10.
 Will he be able to salvage one last run at a victory in Watkins Glen?
 If he doesn’t cash in, you wonder if it’s the last best chance he’s got in this series before bolting the country – that is, if Mr. Petty and some Blue Oval execs can’t come up with the cash to keep him in America.